We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

 Relevant Interests: , lung tumor resection, lung resection

-Dr. Kiran Nair's medical specialty is adult critical care and adult pulmonology.
-His areas of expertise include the following: lung transplant, lung cancer, and lung volume reduction surgery (LVRS).
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Dr. Nair graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then he performed his residency at a hospital affiliated with Baylor College of Medicine.
-Dr. Nair's professional affiliations include Texas Children’s Hospital, Houston Methodist, and Memorial Hermann Katy Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Kiran Nair is a specialist in adult critical care and adult pulmonology.
+He works in Houston, TX and Katy, TX.
+Clinical interests for Dr. Nair include lung transplant, lung cancer, and lung volume reduction surgery (LVRS).
+Dr. Nair is professionally affiliated with Texas Children’s Hospital, Houston Methodist, and Memorial Hermann Katy Hospital.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+Dr. Nair is accepting new patients.
+He graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then he performed his residency at a hospital affiliated with Baylor College of Medicine.

 Relevant Interests: , lung volume reduction surgery (LVRS)

-Dr. Michael Sweeney sees patients in Houston, TX and Pasadena, TX.
-His medical specialties are cardiac surgery and thoracic surgery.
-His areas of expertise include aortic aneurysm, biopsy, and mitral valve disease.
-The average patient rating for Dr. Sweeney is 3.0 stars out of 5.
-Dr. Sweeney takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-He studied medicine at Baylor College of Medicine.
-Dr. Sweeney has received the distinction of Texas Super Doctors.
-He is affiliated with Houston Methodist Hospital.
+Dr. Michael Sweeney's specialties are cardiac surgery and thoracic surgery.
+Patient ratings for Dr. Sweeney average 3.0 stars out of 5.
+Areas of expertise for Dr. Sweeney include aortic aneurysm, biopsy, and mitral valve disease.
+He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He graduated from Baylor College of Medicine.
+Dr. Sweeney has received professional recognition including the following: Texas Super Doctors.
+He is professionally affiliated with Houston Methodist Hospital.
 New patients are welcome to contact his office for an appointment.

 Relevant Interests: , lung tumor resection